dice-group/Jword2vec/README.md

 ### local installation
 Java 8, Maven 3

+This step is done by the application now!
-Download and unzip to the 'data' folder: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit
+(Download and unzip to the 'data' folder: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit)

 Add your own api key in 'config/cfg.properties'.
+Execute 'run.sh' to compile and start the application.

 ### online web service
 An api key (if you don't have an api key, ask the autor for one).